 While there are no breed restrictions for dogs and cats, there are some restrictions on certain types of pets.
 For example, some species of birds, turtles, and other reptiles are prohibited from being imported into the United States due to health concerns and risk of disease transmission.
 It is important to research the specific requirements for your pet’s species before making any travel plans.

-Yes, all dogs and cats entering the United States must be vaccinated against rabies.
+All dogs and cats entering the United States must be vaccinated against rabies.
 The vaccination must be administered at least 30 days prior to travel, and must be valid for the entire length of the pet’s stay in the United States.
 In addition, depending on the state of entry, there may be additional vaccination requirements, such as for distemper or other diseases.

 The application procedure to import a pet to the United States varies depending on the country of origin.
 Generally, you will need to obtain a health certificate from a licensed veterinarian in your home country within 10 days of travel.
 This certificate will need to include proof of vaccinations and a statement certifying that your pet is healthy and free from any contagious diseases.
 You may also need to obtain an import permit from the United States Department of Agriculture (USDA) if your pet is arriving from certain countries.